edvinpontuslarsson/generation-finder/README.md

 When a Pull Request to the main branch is opened, it triggers the following pipeline: [Run E2E Tests and Publish to Preview Site](.github/workflows/test-and-preview.yml).

 This pipeline runs an end-to-end test suite with Cypress, including border value analysis.
+[Main test file](cypress/e2e/generationFinder.cy.ts)

-If these tests pass, the application is deployed to a preview Firebase URL.
+If the tests pass, the application is deployed to a preview Firebase URL.

 ## Continuous Deployment